MounikaBeerelly/DevTinder-App/homework.md

 - Set the expiry of JWT token and cookies to 7 days.
 - Create userSchema method to getJWT()
 - Create userSchema method to validatePassword()

+## Routes
+- Explore tinder APIs
+- Create a list of all API you can think of in DevTinder
+- Group multiple routes under respective routers